If you have questions about purchasing a license call 1-800-5GO-HUNT.

 For more information on this lake's fees, permits, rules and regulations, and amenities visit the Sardis Lake page at the U.S. Army Corps of Engineers website.

-At winter pool, boat ramp access becomes limited.
-Caution is advised while boating during low winter water levels.
+The lake is stable now, but expect it to be drawn back down.
+Higher water means more boat ramp access, but caution is advised while boating during water level fluctuations.
 Watch out for obstructions (stumps, roadbeds, etc.) and shallow areas.
 Ramp bottom elevations Sardis Lake Recreation may be higher than posted due to siltation.

 New crappie regulations went into effect on July 24, 2024 on the four Flood Control Reservoirs (Arkabutla, Sardis, Enid, and Grenada) and their spillways.